spdx/spdx-spec/chapters/3-package-information.md

 # Package information fields

+If you organize your SPDX information by grouping into packages, then one instance of the Package Information is required per package being described.
+A package can contain sub-packages, but the information in this section is a reference to the entire contents of the package listed.
+Starting with SPDX 2.0, it is not necessary to have a package wrapping a set of files.

+Cardinality: Optional, one or many.

+In `tag:value` format, the order in which package and files occur is syntactically significant.

+* A new Package Information section is denoted by the [Package Name](#3.1) field.
+* All Package Information fields must be grouped together before the start of a Files section (Clause [F](4-file-information.md)), if file(s) are present.
+* All files contained in a package must immediately follow the applicable Package Information.
+* A new Package Information section (via Package Name) denotes the start of another package.
+* Sub-packages should not be nested inside a Package Information section, but should be separate and should use a Relationship to clarify.
+* Annotations and Relationships for the package may appear after the Package Information before any file information.

+Fields:

 ## P.1 Package name field <a name="3.1"></a>

 **3.1.1** Purpose: Identify the full name of the package as given by the [Package Originator](#3.6).